HallmeSEB/HallmeSEB/README.md

 - 👋 Hi, I’m @HallmeSEB
 - 👀 I’m interested in distributed ledger
 - 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on blockvhain tech
+- 💞️ I’m looking to collaborate on blockchain tech
 - 📫 How to reach me

 <!---